-On the other hand, applicants can become discouraged when they feel that they have been forgotten or worse yet, not even acknowledged.
+On the other hand, applicants can become discouraged when they feel that they have been forgotten or, worse yet, not even acknowledged.
 Applicants want to know the status of their application at all times – period!
 Today's hyper-communicated world mandates that we regularly communicate with applicants.
 Silence is not golden.

 For organizations serving the general public, your applicants are also your customers.
-Maintaining that customer status can depend on the experience that they have as a job seeker.
+Maintaining that customer status can depend on their experience as job seekers.
 Even when not hired, if the experience is positive, applicants can serve as brand ambassadors – it's important to always end on a positive note.

-1. Acknowledging that you have received an application and thanking the applicant for their interest is your first opportunity to establish your employer brand and set expectations for potential next steps.
-Ideally, this acknowledgement should come within 24 hours of submission.
+1. Acknowledgment: Acknowledging that you have received an application and thanking the applicant for their interest is your first opportunity to establish your employer brand and set expectations for potential next steps.
+Ideally, this acknowledgment should come within 24 hours of submission.

-Whether you are working through the applicant pool, key decision makers are unavailable or managing budgetary issues, silence can signal to your candidate that you are no longer interested.
-Sending a note to express your continued interest, is a wise move.
+Whether you are working through the applicant pool, key decision-makers are unavailable, or you're managing budgetary issues, silence can signal to your candidate that you are no longer interested.
+Sending a note to express your continued interest is a wise move.

 Continued communication with your applicants across the entire hiring process is best practice.
-The job market is competitive and you want to stay on good terms with your candidates, even the one you don't hire.
+The job market is competitive, and you want to stay on good terms with your candidates, even the ones you don't hire.
 Using your applicant tracking system is an easy way to automate parts of the process and make sure you are not forgetting anyone.
-Remember, your communications have a large impact on how prospective candidates and new hires view your organization.
-Don’t let poor or non-existent communications dull potential candidate’s excitement and enthusiasm for you company.
+And consider integrating technology like Cadient Texting to your ATS so you're reaching candidates instantly and via their most preferred method of communication.